Skip to main content.

 Supporting Georgia’s strong economic growth

-Georgia continues to be the number one state in the country in which to do business and we are in the midst of an extraordinary period of economic growth.
-We continue to see positive short and long-term economic development trends, with many of the businesses coming to the state bringing large electrical demands.
-Over the next six years, we project approximately 8,200 megawatts (MW) of electrical load growth — an increase of more than 2,200 MW by the end of 2030 when compared to projections in the 2023 IRP Update.
-Through the longstanding, effective IRP process, and constructive regulation by the Georgia PSC, we continue to refine our flexible, comprehensive plan to support Georgia’s continued economic growth and provide Georgians with clean, safe, reliable, and affordable power for decades to come.
+We are in a period an extraordinary of economic growth as Georgia continues to be the number one state in the country in which to do business.
+We continue to see positive short and long-term economic development trends.
+Over the next six years, we project approximately 8,500 megawatts (MW) of electrical load growth—an increase of approximately 2,600 MW by the end of 2030 when compared to projections in the 2023 IRP Update.
+As this projected growth continues, the approved 2025 IRP outlines continued processes with the Georgia PSC to monitor growth, including quarterly filings of Large Load Economic Development Reports and additional load forecast updates in the coming years.

 Enhancing the power grid to increase reliability and resiliency